Rinshin-Jalal/youplus/be/ARCHITECTURE_BACKEND.md

 ## Overview

-The backend engine is a Cloudflare Worker (Hono-based) that powers BIG BRUH core workflows: V3 onboarding, daily ritual calls (morning/evening), promise loop management, identity and psychological profiling, tone selection, prompt generation, and deep integration with 11labs Convo AI for post-call ingestion (transcripts/audio/analytics).
+The backend engine is a Cloudflare Worker (Hono-based) that powers YOU+ core workflows: V3 onboarding, daily ritual calls (morning/evening), promise loop management, identity and psychological profiling, tone selection, prompt generation, and deep integration with 11labs Convo AI for post-call ingestion (transcripts/audio/analytics).
 It uses Supabase for database and R2 (S3-compatible) for file storage.
 A cron-triggered scheduler creates call batches by user time windows and manages retries for missed calls.

 Key pillars: